dustinpfister/examples-electronjs/proto/electronjs-example-videoground/README.md

 ## What the goals are with this project

 * ( done in r0 ) export as images so that ffmped can be used to create a video that way
-* ( done in r1) I will want to be able to load dae files, and any supporting assets in terms of textures used
+* ( done in r1 ) I will want to be able to load dae files, and any supporting assets in terms of textures used
+* ( done in r2 ) I will want to be able to load scripts for each video file
 * () I will want an videoAPI system that allows for me to define 'sequences' like that in my test vjs system